 Location - Mercer Street and Onion Creek's Dripping Springs have long comprised the downtown core of Dripping Springs.
 Although a few of the buildings within the district have been moved, the overall arrangement of buildings along Mercer and its intersecting streets is much as it has been throughout the town's history.
-While there are numerous springs along the limestone ledges of Spring Branch, the largest of these - Dripping Springs - has attracted people since the first pioneer settlers came to the area and likely the Native Americans before them.

-Design - The layout of streets within the district has not changed since it was first platted.
+Design - The layout of streets within the district have not changed since they were first platted.
 The setback, scale, and massing of the buildings along Mercer are consistent with their historic configurations.
-Additionally, the design of individual resources within the district also show high integrity, many of them constructed of limestone or local rock that have endured the test of time.
-Many of the historic buildings have excellent integrity, and others have small alterations such as side additions or window replacements that do not detract significantly from their integrity of design.
+Additionally, the design of individual resources within the district also show high integrity.
+Many of the historic buildings have excellent integrity, and others have small alterations such as side additions or window replacements that do not detract from their integrity of design.